Mike Mulligan and His Steam Shovel: Adaptation

 In 1990, HBO first aired an animated short film adapted from Mike Mulligan and His Steam Shovel, directed by Michael Sporn, adapted and narrated by stand-up comedian Robert Klein, and produced by Michael Sporn Animation and Italtoons Corporation.
-As of 2012 this short film is regularly shown as an "HBO Storybook Musical".
+As of 2012, this short film is regularly shown as an "HBO Storybook Musical".
 It was released in 1992 on VHS by Golden Book Video (a partner company of Golden Books).
-The video was also released on DVD by Scholastic Books under HBO license, along with 27 other films adapted from classic children's books.
+The video was also released on DVD by Scholastic Books under an HBO license, along with 27 other films adapted from classic children's books.

-In 2006, Weston Woods Studios adapted the book to an animated film narrated by David De Vries, and directed by Leigh Corra.
+In 2006, Weston Woods Studios adapted the book to an animated film narrated by David De Vries and directed by Leigh Corra.